Klaserie River

 The Klaserie River is a river in Limpopo Province, South Africa.
 It flows northeastwards and is a tributary of the Olifants River, joining it at 90° in the west of the Kruger National Park.
+Rising on the eastern slopes of the Drakensberg escarpment near Mariepskop, it flows eastwards through the Klaserie Private Nature Reserve before joining the Olifants River within Kruger National Park.
+The river forms part of the larger Limpopo River catchment and is an important ecological component of the Greater Kruger landscape.